This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 And what about quantity?

-Here is a concrete example: https://cdn.shopify.com/s/files/1/0447/0177/files/lawsone_naftachinone.png?v=1655391245
+Here you will find a concrete example: https://cdn.shopify.com/s/files/1/0447/0177/files/lawsone_naftaquinone.png?v=1655391245

-The products are organic, certified by Ecocert as Cosmos compliant, the standard that defines the criteria that companies must respect to guarantee consumers that their cosmetics are organic or natural and made with the highest feasible sustainability practices.
-Another guarantee for us consumers, for our health and also for the environment.
+The products are organic, certified by Ecocert as Cosmos compliant, the standard that defines the criteria that companies must respect to guarantee consumers that their cosmetics are organic or natural and made with the highest possible sustainability practices.
+Another additional guarantee for us consumers, for our health and also for the environment.

-Once you find the herbs safe, the question is: do they really cover gray hair?
+Once you find the herbs safe, the question is, do they really cover gray hair?

 The answer is yes.
 But the result depends on the type of herb used, where it comes from and how it is applied.